adrelanos/aeternity-wiki/Research-and-Theory.md

 ![æternity Oracle at work](http://i66.tinypic.com/2emjrzm.png)

-For more information, refer to the [Aeternity White Paper](https://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf)
+For more information, refer to the [æternity White Paper](https://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf)

 ## Prediction Markets
 ### 1. What are prediction markets?